arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 ## Is that all?

+No, of course not!

+We've released more improvements such as:
+- Less verbose logging for our message pump and TCP health probes.
+All telemetry is still there, but moved to `Trace` verbosity
-No, of course not.
-The v0.4 and v0.5 version also has some minor updates regarding less verbose logging and some extra correlation extensions to pass along your own custom operation/transation ID property.
+- Additional correlation extensions to pass along your own custom operation/transation ID property name

 All are helping in making the developer and consumer more in control of our messaging functionality.

 ## What's on the horizon?